-Less than 12 hours before Bridgette’s First Communion, our family faced a terrible ordeal on top of a potentially deadly illness.
+Less than 12 hours before Bridgette’s First Communion, our family faced a terrible ordeal and Robert fell ill and was hospitalized.
+They released him only to attend her First Communion.
+He had to return to the hospital immediately following the event.
 Even now, I can hardly believe what we were going through just a few hours before Bridgette was welcomed to the Lord’s table.

 We wrestle not against flesh and blood, friends, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.
 I look forward to sharing more along these lines in a follow-up post next week.
 I’ll also be posting pictures of Sweet Bridgy’s First Communion.